-- 1. In the context of ITSP, 'Realisation' includes cases where the R&D product(s) is(are) being used in the public sector as there may not be a 'commercial' market (e.g. specialist equipment for law enforcement agencies); whereas 'Commercialisation' refers to the R&D product(s) being launched/sold commercially.
-It may not always be necessary to 'prove' that the product will reach the 'consumer' market.
+- 1. In the context of ITSP, 'realisation' includes cases where the R&D product(s) is(are) being used in the public sector as there may not be a 'commercial' market (e.g. specialist equipment for law enforcement agencies); whereas 'commercialisation' refers to the R&D product(s) being launched/sold commercially.
+It may not always be necessary to 'prove' that the product will reach the consumer market.
 Facilitating the process of commercialisation may also be acceptable. - 2.
-To enhance the chance of realisation/commercialisation, the applicant should provide information such as - - (a) the stage at which the R&D project is positioned (e.g. concept, optimisation for scaling, commercialisation, etc.); - (b) future positioning of the technology/product in the market vis-a-vis existing products; - (c) the exact deliverables/milestones (both qualitative and quantitative) and the expected time frame; - (d) whether ITF funding will be required for a further phase of research work; - (e) whether there are associated/complementary technology development projects which will add to the chance of realisation, for example through the clustered-projects2 approach; and - (f) to provide an analysis of the strengths/weaknesses/opportunities/threats of competing products (i.e. SWOT analysis). - 3.
-The applicant should where appropriate supply letter(s) of support - - (a) from company(ies) interested to take out a license of the project deliverables for further development; - (b) from manufacturer(s) interested in manufacturing the product in a commercial scale; or - (c) from Government departments or public bodies supporting the project.
+To enhance the chance of realisation/commercialisation, the lead applicant should provide information such as - - (a) the stage at which the R&D project is positioned (e.g. concept, optimisation for scaling, commercialisation, etc.); - (b) future positioning of the technology/product in the market vis-a-vis existing products; - (c) the exact deliverables/milestones (both qualitative and quantitative) and the expected time frame; - (d) whether ITF funding will be required for a further phase of research work; - (e) whether there are associated/complementary technology development projects which will add to the chance of realisation, e.g. through the clustered-projects2 approach; and - (f) to provide an analysis of the strengths/weaknesses/opportunities/threats of competing products (i.e. SWOT analysis). - 3.
+The lead applicant should where appropriate supply supporting document(s) - - (a) from company(ies) interested in taking out a licence of the project deliverables for further development; - (b) from manufacturer(s) interested in manufacturing the product in a commercial scale; or - (c) from Government departments or public bodies supporting the project.